 You may have heard that ‘bored people are boring people’ – and that’s true.
-Who wants to hang out with someone who is easily bored or needs you to come up with entertainment ideas instead of making them find some themselves?
+Who wants to hang out with someone who is easily bored or needs you to come up with entertainment ideas?
+It’s way better if they can find some themselves.

 Being Bored Builds Skills

-A few of the skills that children may develop are problem-solving skills, confidence, creativity, and organization.
-Just like when you are put in a position where you need to solve your own problems on a daily basis, it becomes second nature.
+Additionally, unstructured time can encourage growth in problem-solving skills, confidence, creativity, and organization.
+Just like when you are put in a position where you need to solve your own problems daily, it becomes second nature.
 If you never have to do something, you are more likely not to.

 Being Bored Improves Self Image

-When a child is able to be proud of themselves, it feeds into other areas.
-They may slowly have confidence making new friends or speaking up in class.
-As much as we think of these things as independent instances, confidence and a healthy self image is a through-line that connects it all.
-If they are able to be built up in one area, it will likely continue on (slowly) into others.
+As much as we think of these things as independent instances, confidence and a healthy self-image are throughlines that connect it all.
+And while there is no magic potion for self-confidence, if it can be built up in one area, it will likely continue (slowly) into others.

 Being Bored Increases Creativity and Imagination